PADL/ocacli/README.md

-  get                   Retrieve a property help                  Display this help command list                  Lists action objects in block popd                  Remove object from stack pushd                 Add current path to top of stack pwd                   Print current object path
+  get                   Retrieve a property help                  Display this help command list                  Lists action objects in block lock                  Lock object from writes lock-total            Lock object from reads and writes popd                  Remove object from stack pushd                 Add current path to top of stack pwd                   Print current object path